Caldwell Community College & Technical Institute: Arts

 From 1984 to 1988, CCC&TI housed and sponsored the Unifour Jazz Ensemble, and were the 1987 Community College Jazz Ensemble national champions.
 In 1990, UJE was named Community Jazz Ensemble of the 1980s by the International Association for Jazz Education, and in 2013, its director Tom Smith was inducted into the Down Beat Jazz Education Hall of Fame.

 Athletics

-The college competes in National Junior College Athletic Association (NJCAA) sports (men's and women's basketball, baseball and softball), using the mascot and nickname "Cobras".
+The college sports teams compete in the National Junior College Athletic Association (NJCAA) in men's basketball, baseball, women's volleyball and softball, using the mascot and nickname "Cobras".